jerenner/T9BeamTestAna/README.md

 Analysis package for the T9 beam test

+2023
+## Quick and dirty start:

+make

+bin edges to compute pedestal and search for the peak are defined in config/config.json

+ln -s YOURDATAFOLDER data

+./scripts/listFiles.sh
+./python/run_wa_all.py
+choose what to run
+see histos/ then and histograms therein like hRef_Voltage* hRef_PedestalSigma*
+Time to be debuged:)

+plotting scripts to come;)

+Jiri

+2022 specifc:

 To compile the code type **make** in the main directory.

 ## Processing data